 Sadly, our time in Bergamo had to come to an end as our flight departure time drew near.
-Heading back, we caught the funicular back down, caught the bus back to the bus station, collected our luggage then caught the next bus 1 to the airport.
+Heading back, we caught the funicular back down, caught the bus back to the bus station, collected our luggage then caught the next bus (bus 1) to the airport.

 After a 10-15 minute journey, we arrived at Orio al Serio International Airport (sometimes known as Il Caravaggio International Airport and also just Bergamo Airport), Italy’s third busiest.
 The airport building is bright, modern, spacious and airy with plenty of food and shopping options.
 Check-in, security & passport checks and boarding were all low-key and went very smoothly.
 As airports go, we thought it was one of the better ones.

 Thinking about visiting Bergamo, but have a question or two?
-Hopefully we’ve already answered your question.
+Hopefully we've already answered your question below.

 We managed to see everything mentioned in this post in around 2-3 hours.
 With our flight taking off at 18.30, we made sure we were at the top funicular station at 16.00 to arrive at the airport around 90 minutes before departure.